-Question Response Section How do I apply for Shares under the Public Offer? under the in accordance with the instructions set out on the Application Form.
-What is the minimum Application under the Offer?
+Question Response Section How do I apply for Shares under the Public Offer?
+By submitting a valid Application Form attached to, or accompanying, this Prospectus in accordance with the instructions set out on the Application Form.
+To the maximum extent permitted by law, an Application by an Applicant under the Offers is irrevocable.
+Section 2.3 What is the minimum Application under the Offer?
 Applicants must apply for a minimum of 5,000 Shares representing a minimum investment of AU\$2,000.00.
 Section 2.3 Who can participate in the Public Offer?
 The Public Offer is open to all investors with a registered address in Australia and New Zealand and certain other Applicants where that Applicant can prove to the satisfaction of the Company that it may participate in the Public Offer.
-Section 2.3 What is the allocation policy? , Are there any taxation implications?
+What is the allocation policy?
+The Directors have the right to allocate Shares at their discretion and may reject any Application or allocate fewer Shares than an Applicant applies for.
+If any Application is not accepted, or is accepted in part only, the relevant rejected portion of the Application Money will be returned to the relevant Applicant without any accrued interest.
+Are there any taxation implications?
 The taxation implications of investing in the Shares will depend on each Applicant's individual circumstances.
 Any Applicant should seek their own professional tax advice prior to applying under the Offers.
 Section 2.22 What is the Company's dividend policy?
 Dividends may be paid subject to the financial performance of the Company.
 The Company has no present intention to pay any dividends in the near term.
-Section 10.4 How can further information be obtained? information be Company.
-For advice on the Offers, you should speak to your stockbroker, accountant or Contact details For contact details, refer to the Corporate Directory.
+Section 10.4 How can further information be obtained?
+If you require assistance or additional copies of this Prospectus, please contact the Company.
+For advice on the Offers, you should speak to your stockbroker, accountant or other professional financial adviser.
+Section 13 Contact details For contact details, refer to the Corporate Directory.
 Page 6